menggekkd/work-process-view/README.md

 ## How to Use?

-- Import the Work Process View HTML, CSS, and JS files into your project
+1. Import the Work Process View HTML, CSS, and JS files into your project
-- Place your images and text areas following the template structure
+2. Place your images and text areas following the template structure
-- Customize the text, image paths, and style variables as needed
+3. Customize the text, image paths, and style variables as needed
+4. For more details you can go to [HOW_TO_USE.md](https://github.com/menggekkd/work-process-view/blob/main/HOW_TO_USE.md)

 ## Recommended Use Cases?